-Each semester the three Greek Councils hold a blood drive through the American Red Cross.
+Each semester the Tri Council hosts a blood drive through the American Red Cross.
 Both blood drives are publicized throughout the entire Cornell community; faculty, students, staff, and even members of the Ithaca community donate.

 As of March 2017, we have decided to become a partner campus for the national non-profit, the Circle of Sisterhood.
 Founded by sorority women, this non-profit aims to end the oppression of women globally through education and outreach.
-We are planning a series of week-long awareness and fundraising events for Fall 2018, with a goal of raising $40,000 by 2020.
+Our goal is to raise $40,000 by 2020.
 For more information on the work that Circle of Sisterhood does, please check out https://www.circleofsisterhood.org/

-Each spring the the Greek Councils co-sponsor a day of service called The Day of Demeter.
-This Day of service provides members of the Greek community with the opportunity to work together to accomplish a common goal.
-In the past the Day of Demeter has consisted of a Collegetown clean-up initiative, gorge clean-up, refurbishing Greek Park and planting within Collegetown and the Ithaca community.
+Each semester the the Tri Council hosts a day of service called Greeks Give Back.
+This day of service provides members of the Greek community with the opportunity to work together to accomplish a common goal.
+In the past, the Greeks Give Back has consisted of a Collegetown clean-up initiative, a gorge clean-up, refurbishing local parks, and planting within Collegetown and the Ithaca community.

 Each chapter also participates in their own philanthropy and service projects and in each other’s activities.
 Some campus wide events include Into the Streets, The Ithaca Breast Cancer Alliance Walk, Take Back the Night, and Relay for Life.